Did you enjoy all the free museum visits last summer? Well, there’s good news – CT Summer at the Museum is back in 2023!

 Seaport & Maritime

 Connecticut’s waterways are a huge part of its history and culture.
-The free museums are great for learning about the history of our seaports.
+These free museums are great for learning about the history of our seaports, submarines, and ocean life.

 - Norwalk Seaport Association – Norwalk